-Kaikoura Earthquake and Tsunami: 14 November 2016 Post Event Report (MCDEM response)
+Kaikoura Earthquake and Tsunami: 14 November 2016 Post Event Report (National Emergency Management Agency response)

-The Kaikoura Earthquake and Tsunami: 14 November 2016 Post Event Report (MCDEM response) outlines the Ministry’s response to the Kaikoura earthquake and tsunami on 14 November 2016.
+The Kaikoura Earthquake and Tsunami: 14 November 2016 Post Event Report (National Emergency Management Agency response) outlines the Agency’s response to the Kaikoura earthquake and tsunami on 14 November 2016.

-Following any significant emergency, the Ministry of Civil Defence & Emergency Management (MCDEM) reflects on how well things went while also looking for opportunities to make things better – there is no better time to identify improvements than immediately after an emergency.
+Following any significant emergency, the National Emergency Management Agency reflects on how well things went while also looking for opportunities to make things better – there is no better time to identify improvements than immediately after an emergency.
 Our report has concluded that for the response on 14 November 2016, correct procedures were followed, however it also recognises that the complexity of the earthquake and subsequent rapidly changing information had a direct bearing on the initial response.

 Self-evacuation after a local source earthquake